vatpac-technology/sops/docs/terminal/brisbane.md

 ## Helicopter Operations
 ### City Scenic Flights
 Helicopters conducting scenic flights around the city require access to the Brisbane CTA to operate.
-These flights typically involve low-level operations in proximity to controlled airspace and landmarks within the city area.
+These flights typically involve low-level operations inside controlled airspace and in proximity to landmarks within the city area.

 Aircraft must track via Class G airspace to UQLD and contact BN TCU prior to reaching UQLD requesting airways clearance.
 Attempt to identify the aircraft, and if a clearance cannot be given immediately, instruct the pilot to remain clear of Class C airspace.